 adb reboot bootloader

-You can use this command to reboot your Android device into the Fastboot or Bootloader Mode.
+Reboot your Android device in the Fastboot or Bootloader Mode.
 The command is often used when you want to flash the factory images or a custom recovery.

 adb reboot download